 Look for Ways to Save on Utilities

 The typical U.S. family spends at least $2,000 per year on home utility bills.
-And because utilities are expenses incurred automatically as part of our daily lives, they’re often not the first thing we consider when thinking about trimming expenses, Bevin Morgan, a certified financial trainer at The Financial Gym, told The Balance via email.
+Since utilities are expenses incurred automatically as part of our daily lives, they’re often not the first thing we consider when thinking about trimming expenses, Bevin Morgan, a certified financial trainer at The Financial Gym, told The Balance via email.
 However, being more aware of your electricity and water usage can help you reduce that monthly balance.

 There are a few easy tricks you can adopt to lower the bill, including turning off lights when you leave rooms, using energy-efficient power strips, and using appliances that tend to require a lot of energy—such as dishwashers—during off-peak hours.
 Homeowners might also consider upgrading to a smart thermostat with eco-friendly temperature settings and that automatically adjusts to the room’s temperature.
 According to Morgan, automated savings techniques are an efficient way to ensure you’re cutting down on spending.

-By lowering your thermostat just 7 to 10 degrees from its normal setting for eight hours a day, you may be able to save as much as 10% per year on your energy bill, according to the U.S. Department of Energy.
-The percentage of savings increases for those living in more milder climates, too.
+By lowering your thermostat just seven to 10 degrees from its normal setting for eight hours a day, you may be able to save as much as 10% per year on your energy bill, according to the U.S. Department of Energy.
+The percentage of savings increases for those living in milder climates, too.

 Chip Away at Credit Card Debt